CloudLabsAI-Azure/Knowledge-Augmented-Chatbot-with-LangChain-and-AI-Search/getting-started.md

 The architecture for this lab involves several key components:

-- **Copilot Studio:** Facilitates user interaction by connecting to Azure AI Search for Q&A and other workflows.
-It provides an intuitive interface for leveraging indexed data and AI capabilities in real-time.
+- **Azure AI Search:** Serves as the core indexing and retrieval engine for your chatbot.
+It ingests documents and images, applies built-in cognitive skills like OCR and text extraction, and enables fast semantic search over your content.
+LangChain connects to Azure AI Search to retrieve the most relevant content snippets during chatbot interactions.

-- **Zendesk:** Manages support and exception workflows by exposing ticket‑creation and incident‑management APIs.
-The Copilot Studio agent invokes Zendesk actions to automatically open, update, and track service tickets based on user requests or operational alerts.
+- **Azure OpenAI:** Provides large language models (LLMs) such as GPT-4, which power the chatbot's natural language understanding and generation.
+Integrated through LangChain, Azure OpenAI generates accurate, grounded responses by synthesizing user queries with content retrieved from Azure AI Search.

-- **Dataverse:** Acts as the centralized, low‑code data backend for transactional records.
-It stores order entries, inventory updates, and other structured data; the Copilot Studio agent uses Dataverse actions to create, read, update, and delete records as part of automated store‑operations workflows.
+- **Visual Studio Code:** Acts as the primary development environment for building, testing, and debugging your LangChain-powered chatbot.
+With built-in terminal support and extensions for Python, Azure, and Streamlit, Visual Studio Code streamlines the entire development workflow—from writing LangChain scripts to launching a local chatbot interface.

 ## Getting Started with Lab

-Welcome to Store Operations with Microsoft Copilot Studio Hands-On-Lab! , We've prepared a seamless environment for you to explore and learn.
+Welcome to Knowledge-Augmented Chatbot with LangChain & Azure AI Search Hands-On-Lab! , We've prepared a seamless environment for you to explore and learn.
 Let's begin by making the most of this experience.

 ### Accessing Your Lab Environment